 New York City’s MoMA (Museum of Modern Art) houses some of the world’s most highly regarded masterpieces along with some lesser-known treasures.
 Musement takes a look at six of MoMA’s hidden gems.

 The Museum of Modern Art, known more familiarly as MoMA, is one of the world’s largest and most significant modern art museums.
 It is home to nearly 200,000 works spread over 52 exhibitions.
 The highly esteemed cultural institution is conveniently located in midtown Manhattan, very close to Times Square and just a short walk from Rockefeller Center.

 Among MoMA’s veritable art masterpieces are some of the world’s most remarkable paintings like Vincent van Gogh’s The Starry Night, Andy Warhol’s Campbell’s Soup Cans, Henri Matisse’s Dance, and Pablo Picasso’s Les Demoiselles d’Avignon, to name a few.

 Whether you’re a first-timer trying to see as much of MoMA as possible or a repeat guest hoping to scratch below the surface, it would be unfortunate to miss some of the hidden gems, so we spoke with our friends at the museum for the scoop on their lesser-known treasures.

 It is best to book skip-the-line tickets so you don’t have to waste any time waiting, and when you’re at the museum, make sure to find these six hidden treasures of artwork at MOMA:

 1) James Rosenquist’s F-111 (1964-65)

 American pop artist James Rosenquist began to paint the 86-foot-long F-111 in the middle of one of this country’s most tense and tumultuous decades.
 Inspired by advertising billboards and earlier mural-scaled paintings such Claude Monet’s Water Lilies, Rosenquist used the F-111 fighter-bomber plane as his subject.
-Using the bomber plane as the base for all the work’s panels, Rosequist incorporated commercial products and references to war into his work.
+Using the bomber plane as the base for all the work’s panels, Rosequist incorporated commercial products and references to war.
 With the use of these bright colored images, Rosenquist was able to express what he described as “the collusion between the Vietnam death machine, consumerism, the media, and advertising.”

 Installation view of From the Collection: 1960–1969.
 The Museum of Modern Art, New York, March 26, 2016–March 12, 2017. © 2016 The Museum of Modern Art.
 Photo: Martin Seck